mvetere1/WoW-Rumble-Pit/README.md

 The game does not allow data to be streamed out while combat is happening.
 Only after combat can logs etc be read to figure out damage done by the group.
 Alledgely this is to deter botters from extracting too much data out of game live.
 Addons are able to efficiently proceess data in-game to give good stats for group damage.

 ### On-going development
+##### Motor Control
 The motorized rumble pack control is pretty straightforward and not likely to change.
-A DC motor controller lets you control the speed of a motor by powering a presumably high amperage motor with a low amperage signal from a micontroller.
+A DC motor controller lets you control the speed of a motor by powering a high amperage motor with a low amperage signal from a micontroller.
+The 293D is a really popular bidirectional motor control chip for <600ma at 4.5v-36v.
 Using pulse-width modulation, you basically power the motor in short bursts.
 The slower you want the motor, the longer the power is off.
-If you want the max speed, the motor is power 100% of the time.
-The 293D is a really popular bidirectional motor control chip for <600ma at 4.5v-36v.
+If you want the max speed, the motor is powered 100% of the time.
+So to control the motor speed, you just need a signal that you can vary the on/off state fairly quickly.

 ##### Potential Audio Output
 Because you are limited to extracting data from the software in a non-live way, a method using hardware could be used instead.